JoaoCostaIFG/tacs/assignments/assignment1.md

 _startDate_.
 Then, there is `StartEndTimeFrame` extending `TimeFrame` for cases where the final date of the experience is known, and `TimeFrameDateValid` to be used when the experience is still ongoing.

+At first, we wanted to use `null` for the **end date** to signal that it was an _ongoing_ time frame, but this caused problems with OCL restrictions: OCL comparisons against `null` were generating semantically incorrect code.
+We aren't sure why this was happening, but it happened with code snippets from the documentation about `null` comparisons as well.

 ## Concept tables